wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

       </li>

       <li>
-        If you want to send trace data to Wavefront using Micrometer Tracing, add the following dependencies.
+        If you want to send trace data to our service using Micrometer Tracing, add the following dependencies.
         <ul id="profileTabs" class="nav nav-tabs">
             <li class="active"><a href="#maven-dt" data-toggle="tab">Maven</a></li>
             <li><a href="#gradle-dt" data-toggle="tab">Gradle</a></li>